achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 # Pulp game settings rules

-Download the [Daring Tales of Adventure : Pulp Rules](http://tripleacegames.com/Downloads/DaringTales/TAG31000A_PULP_RULES.pdf) from Triple Ace Games.
+Download the [Daring Tales of Adventure: Pulp Rules](http://tripleacegames.com/Downloads/DaringTales/TAG31000A_PULP_RULES.pdf) from Triple Ace Games.

 We'll be using these rules but we will make the following exceptions:
 * For Heroic Combat, we will ignore the Extras' Damage and Nonlethal rules.
 This will make the enemy extras more of a threat.